-When Walt Francis signed up for an International Relations course at Aims Community College nearly 40 years ago, he never expected the profound impact the experience would have on the rest of his life.
-He was just a college kid then, on suspension from the University of Colorado for poor grades.
+When Walt Francis signed up for an international relations course at Aims Community College nearly 40 years ago, he never expected the profound impact the experience would have on the rest of his life.
+He was just a college kid then, suspended from the University of Colorado for poor grades.

-Since then, Francis completed the Aims Police Academy in 1975, earned his bachelor's degree in Sociology from UNC, and his master's in Criminal Justice from the State University of New York at Albany.
+Francis completed the Aims Police Academy in 1975, earned his bachelor's degree in Sociology from the University of Northern Colorado and his master's in Criminal Justice from the State University of New York at Albany.
 This summer, he retired from his professorship at Western Nebraska Community College after teaching college for 20 years.

-Now Francis is ready to give back to those who helped him along the way.
-He's established a scholarship and an endowment in honor of Dr. Frank Gordon.
-The Frank Gordon/Walt Francis Award will be given annually to an exemplary student studying History or Political Science at Aims.
-The Frank Gordon/Walt Francis Endowment will provide an additional scholarship, also for students studying History or Political Science.
+Now, Francis is ready to give back to those who helped him along the way.
+He's established a scholarship and an endowment in honor of Gordon.
+The Frank Gordon/Walt Francis Award will be given annually to an exemplary student studying history or political science at Aims.
+The Frank Gordon/Walt Francis Endowment will provide an additional scholarship, also for students studying history or political science.

-"Frank challenged me and taught me how to study, which prepared me for the rest of my life, said Francis.
+"Frank challenged me and taught me how to study, which prepared me for the rest of my life, Francis said.
 "And Aims saved my life.
-Aims got me back to college, and I might have never gone on".
-Gordon said he remembers Francis as an A student.
-"One of the things I tried to teach my students was to learn how to study", Gordon said.
+Aims got me back to college, and I might have never gone on."